 SIGN UP FOR my email list and receive a download for my FREE self-compassion worksheet.
 You'll receive announcements of upcoming classes and my periodic blog.
 You can unsubscribe at any time.
 Emails are not shared.
 Scroll to the bottom of the page to sign up now!

-NVC creates a path for healing and reconciliation in its many applications, ranging from intimate relationships, work settings, health care, social services, police, prison staff and inmates, to governments, schools and social change organizations.
+NVC creates a path for maintaining relationships and creating healing and reconciliation in its many applications, ranging from intimate relationships, work settings, health care, social services, police, prison staff and inmates, to governments, schools and social change organizations.

 What Can Nonviolent Communication do for you?
 The purpose of NVC is to inspire heartfelt connection where everyone’s needs are equally valued and strategies to meet needs contribute to connection, harmony and peace.

 Nonviolent Communication develops one's ability to transform blame, anger and criticism into understanding, effective communication and the peaceful resolution of conflict.

 Nonviolent Communication focuses our attention on what matters most, leading to language and actions that are efficient, effective and full of integrity.

 Nonviolent Communication strengthens our ability to inspire compassion and teamwork from others.
 It guides us to reframe how we express ourselves and how we hear others.
 Nonviolent Communication was created by Marshall Rosenberg.
 For more information go to www.cnvc.org.